OUP/eac-core-golden-AMI/readme.md

 ## CloudFormation Stack Update
 Please follow the below instructions prior to a CloudFormation Stack update of an already deployed version of this pipeline.

-- Update the parameter list in the `configs` folder for the retrospective environment with any new or updated parameters
+- Update the parameter list in the `configs/infra.json` folder with any new or updated parameters
 - Upload any CloudFormation template changes to the `cf-templates` folder of this repository
-- Upload the CloudFormation Templates into into the `eac-core-golden-ami` folder of the S3 bucket defined in the SourceBucket parameter of the `/configs/` file for your environment.
+- Upload the CloudFormation Templates into into the `eac-core-golden-ami` folder of the S3 bucket defined in the SourceBucket parameter of the `/configs/infra.json` file.
 - Deploy changes manually through CLI or Console (as there is no pipeline builder pipeline for this project)

 ## Lambda Code Update
-If the Lambda code has been updated, please commit the code to the `/ami-build/lambdas/` folder and then add the lambda code file to a zip folder and upload it into the ROOT of the S3 bucket defined in the SourceBucket parameter of the `/configs/` file for your environment.
+If the Lambda code has been updated, please commit the code to the `/ami-build/lambdas/` folder and then add the lambda code file to a zip folder and upload it into the ROOT of the S3 bucket defined in the SourceBucket parameter of the `/configs/infra.json` file.

 # Fresh Deployment Procedure/Requirements
-Please follow the below instructions prior to a brand-new deployment of this pipeline.
-Current CloudFormation deployment parameters are listed in the `configs` folder of this repository.
-Please ensure these are kept up to date with any parameter changes.
+Please follow the steps listed in the master branch of this repository for instructions on how to perform a deployment of this pipeline to a new environment.

-### File Upload
-- Create/locate a Source S3 bucket (this will be used to hold the files used in the deployment)
-- Create a prefix in the bucket with the same name as the pipeline will be called
-- Upload the three Cloudformation templates into the created bucket/prefix
-- Move the `InspectorRun.py` file to a zip folder and upload this to the ROOT of the S3 bucket

-### SSM Parameters
-- Check the SSM Parameter store and make sure it already has the parameters created that the stack will use
-- Note down the Parameter name format and affix as these will need to be input as CF Parameters upon deployment
-    - For example the /EAC-CommonComponents-common/ is used in the Dev account.
-This will require the following CF Parameter:
-        - UpstreamStack: EAC-CommonComponents-common

-### GitHub Parameters
-- Make sure you have the correct GitHub details prior to deployment.
-You will need
-    - Repository Name, Branch Name, Repository Owner & Authorisation Token (Auth token soon to be removed in place of GitHub app)

-# Deployment
-- Navigate to CloudFormation and select Create Stack > With new resources (standard)
-- In the specify a template section paste the S3 URL of the master.yml template > Next
-- Enter all of the parameters with the data gathered in the Requirements section > Next > Next
-- Accept the IAM Capability warnings and click 'Create Stack'

 # Useful Links
 - [CHQ GDrive Folder](https://drive.google.com/drive/folders/1ZFyiNBvl1q3CWFzWcuzOgRQRKIH3K3ue)